pseudo-lang/pseudo-python/README.md

 similar constructs and basic types and data structures.
 On that level a lot of dynamic languages are very similar and the only real difference is syntax and methods api.
-That's a feasible task for automatic translation and actually the existance of `pseydon` is to fullfill a need of another existing project.
+That's a feasible task for automatic translation and actually the existance of `pseudon` is to fullfill a need of another existing project.

 You can almost think of it in a "~json-for-algorithms" way: we express